MartinLangbecker/mav-prices/readme.md

   isArrivalDate: false, // specify whether date parameter is arrival or departure date (default: departure)
   intermediateStations: [ // 0-3 objects for intermediate stations
     {
-      stationCode: "008062648",
+      stationCode: "008062648", // station ID
+      durationOfStay: 5 // in minutes (max: 59 (officially), but more seems to work as well);
-      durationOfStay: 5 // set to 0 if train should at least pass through station }
+                        // set to 0 if train should at least pass through station }
   ],
   travellers: [ // one or more objects; up to six people and six dogs